Facebook

 My name is somewhat hard for people to pronounce.
 But I have noticed that when a person says it correctly for the first time, there is a broad smile.
 It feels good!

 Whether your name is simple to say or more difficult, you do not want to make it even more challenging.
 Open the gates for everyone as much as you can.
+This is why many initiates who live in English-speaking cultures are given names that are spelled phonetically rather than in proper Sanskrit transliteration.
+A name is a gateway.
+The vibrational quality invokes the meaning of the name.
+This is what is important.

-When I was given my name, it was spelled with an “Sh.”
 But of course, whatever way your teacher spells your name, that is how you should spell it.

-Use your discrimination and self-reflection to decide when and how to use your name.
+But also use your discrimination and self-reflection to decide when and how to use your name.
 The name should not become another source of ego gratification with you correcting people’s spelling, or even their pronunciation in some instances.

 Courage?
 Discrimination?
 Compassion?
 Your name is already teaching you these.